MicrosoftDocs/azure-devops-docs/release-notes/features-timeline.md

     </tbody>
 </table>

-Next, we will focus on **CD functionality**, to make it possible to have deployment strategies in YAML pipelines similar to the ones in classic release pipelines.
+Next, we'll focus on **deployment functionality**, to make it possible to have deployment strategies in YAML pipelines similar to the ones in classic release pipelines.

 <table>
     <thead>